 10. LARCH HIKES

 A term synonymous with fall in Banff – larch season.
 As Mother Nature takes her turn on the fashion catwalk, she starts displaying bright yellows – one her best colours – on the surrounding mountain slopes.
 Larch season is not a myth, but it is such a short window that you can miss some incredible views by delaying your plans by days.
 To catch the best of larch season, we recommend the following hikes: Sentinel Pass, Sunshine Meadows, Pocaterra Ridge & Taylor Lake.

 9. RELAX & UNwind

 Summer is always a flutter of activity – swimming, hiking, patio, bike rides & more.
 While being active and social is always great, sometimes a little downtime is what’s needed.
-Prepare your skin and body for the dry seasons ahead by heading to the Willow Stream Spa at Fairmont Banff Springs.
+Fall in Banff is the time and the place to accomplish just that.
+Prepare your skin and body for the dry seasons ahead by heading to the Fairmont Spa.
 This Banff Spa offers indulgent massages (because everyone deserves to treat themselves), luxurious facials, salon services and more.

 Pro Tip – Click here for the best Banff Spa Offers we could find!

 8. Go For a paddle